anaskizou/esp32_msc_iot/README.md

 This a school related project and thus is maintained by  SFA Poitiers students.<br />
 The goal of this project is to use ESP 32 microcontroller and some peripherals including an RTC and sensors.<br />

-The equipements :
+The equipements :<br />
-Esp-wrover-kit V4.1 that includes and esp32, ili9341 screen and JTAG more info : [Official espressif](https://docs.espressif.com/projects/esp-idf/en/latest/hw-reference/get-started-wrover-kit.html#get-started-esp-wrover-kit-v4-1-board-front "Espressif docs link")
+Esp-wrover-kit V4.1 that includes and esp32, ili9341 screen and JTAG more info : [Official espressif](https://docs.espressif.com/projects/esp-idf/en/latest/hw-reference/get-started-wrover-kit.html#get-started-esp-wrover-kit-v4-1-board-front "Espressif docs link")<br />

-In order to use this project :
+In order to use this project :<br />

 1. Clone the project :